suchja/x11server/README.md

 It is intended to be used in conjunction with at least one other container hosting the application requiring an X-Server (aka X-Client).
 This differentiates it from other solutions running the X-Server, the VNC-Server and the X-Client in the same container.

+A base image for creating a container with an application using this X11 server container can be found [here](tbd).

 My intention for this image was to have a clear separation of concerns.
 This image is responsible for all the X-Server stuff.
 Another image can fully concentrate on the application and is simply linked to a container of this image.

 More details can be found [here](Story.md).